evolution is a unifying theme for much of my work and thought. I

 information as information cycles.

-focus of mine is our human presence in the biosphere and the energy,
+an ongoing research focus of mine is our human presence in the biosphere

-material, and information processes that are shaping that presence.
+and the energy, material, and information processes that are shaping that

-Of special importance are the big, slow curves of natural resource
+presence.
+Of special importance are the big, slow curves of natural

 processes should be understood in light of changing resource flows.